 In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
-This guidance is effective for fiscal years beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2019.
-Under this ASU, an employer is required to disaggregate the service cost component from the other components of net benefit cost.
-The amendments also provide explicit guidance on how to present the service cost component and the other components of the net benefit cost in the income statement and allow only the service cost component of net benefit cost to be eligible for capitalization.
-The amendments should be applied retrospectively for the presentation of the service cost component and the other components of the net benefit cost in the income statement, and prospectively for the capitalization of the service cost component in assets.
-We are currently assessing the effects this guidance may have on our financial statements.
+Under this ASU, an employer is required to disaggregate the service cost component from the other components of the net benefit cost.
+The amendments provide explicit guidance on how to present the service cost component and the other components of the net benefit cost in the income statement and allow only the service cost component of the net benefit cost to be eligible for capitalization.
+We adopted this ASU for interim and annual periods beginning January 1, 2018.
+The amendments will be applied retrospectively for the presentation of the service cost component and the other components of the net benefit cost in the income statement, and prospectively for the capitalization of the service cost component in assets.
+As a result of the application of accounting principles for rate regulated entities, a similar amount of net benefit cost (including non-service components) will be recognized in our financial statements consistent with the current rate-making treatment.
+The impacts of adoption will be limited to changes in classification of non-service costs in the income statements.